Sequential Joint Detection and Estimation: Optimum solution

 where threshold $\gamma>0$ is the solution of the equation

-and the other two elements of the optimum triplet are given by \eqref{eq:lem2.1} for the optimum detector and \eqref{eq:est} for the optimum estimator with $T$ replaced by $\T$ in both cases\footnote{Actually this simply suggests that the detector and the estimator need to be applied at the stopping time $\T$.}. \end{theorem}
+The other two elements of the optimum triplet are given by \eqref{eq:est} for the optimum estimator and \eqref{eq:lem2.1} for the optimum detector and both, detector and estimator, need to be applied at the time of stopping $\T$. \end{theorem}